-SNMP shell Input level for SNMP commands.
-SOHO Small Offices and Home Offices Small offices and home offices.
-Spoofing Technique for reducing data traffic (and thus saving costs), especially in WANs.
-The router answers as proxy for remote PCs to cyclically transmitted data pack- ets with monitoring function (e.g. sign of life messages).
-STAC Data compression procedure.
-Subnet A network scheme that divides individual logical networks into smaller physical units to simplify routing.
-Switch LAN switches are network components with a similar function to >> bridges or even >> routers .
+- STAC Data compression procedure. - Subnet A network scheme that divides individual logical networks into smaller physical units to simplify routing. - Switch LAN switches are network components with a similar function to ➤> bridges or even ➤> routers.
 They switch data packets between the input and output port.
 In contrast to bridges, switches have several input and output ports.
 This increases the bandwidth in the network.
-Switches can also be used for conversion between networks with different speeds (e.g. 100-Mbps and 10-Mbps networks).
-Synchronous Transmission process in which the transmitter and receiver operate with exactly the same clock signals - in contrast to >> asynchronous .
-Spaces are bridged by a stop code. ΤΑΡΙ Telephony Application Program Interface Standard Microsoft software interface used by many telephony programs.
-Tele- phony programs enable database-supported telephoning on the PC, such as the Windows utility.
-TAPI services are only supported by routers with an inte- grated >> PABX .
-All users of a network can use TAPI services via BinTec's Remote TAPI. ТСР Transmission Control Protocol One of the >> TCP/IP suite of protocols used for the connection of Wide Area Networks (>> WANs).
-Transmission Control Protocol/Internet Protocol
+Switches can also be used for conversion between networks with different speeds (e.g. 100-Mbps and 10-Mbps networks). - Synchronous Transmission process in which the transmitter and receiver operate with exactly the same clock signals in contrast to ➤> asynchronous.
+Spaces are bridged by a stop code. - TAPI Telephony Application Program Interface

+Standard Microsoft software interface used by many telephony programs.
+Telephony programs enable database-supported telephoning on the PC, such as the Windows utility.
+TAPI services are only supported by routers with an integrated >> PABX.

+All users of a network can use TAPI services via the bintec Remote TAPI.

+TCP Transmission Control Protocol

+One of the \rightarrow TCP/IP suite of protocols used for the connection of Wide Area Networks (\rightarrow WANs).